 The Later Bloomers Series

-Later Bloomers: 35 Folks Over Age 35 Who Found Their Passion and Purpose is one of many volumes I plan to write about creative late bloomers.
+Later Bloomers: 35 Folks Over Age 35 Who Found Their Passion and Purpose is one of five volumes I plan to write about creative late bloomers.
 It contains the first 35 biographies from LaterBloomer.com, plus all-new introductions.

 The cover is a collaboration between two Los Angeles artists: Tim Kummerow and Susan Shankin.

 Tim Kummerow created the woodcut portraits which are hand-carved, not computer-generated.

 Susan Shankin designed the cover.
 Susan is an art director with more than twenty years’ experience creating original book design concepts.
 Two of her many iconic covers include those for Seven Years In Tibet by Heinrich Harrer and The Artist’s Way by Julia Cameron.

 Here’s what a few people have to say:

 I would recommend this book to men or women, especially those who are stuck in a rut, maybe they lost their job and are having a tough time marketing themselves for a new job, and for especially for empty nesters.
 Happy reading!